Devolutions/doc/docs/en/hub/dwl/devolutions-web-login-user-interface/dwl-user-interface-hub-personal/index.md

 ---
 The {{ en.DWL }} user interface is slightly different in your browser depending on the Devolutions product used in conjunction with the extension.
 This topic will present the {{ en.DWL }} user interface when used with {{ en.DHUBP }}.

-The main view, which is the one displayed when first opening {{ en.DWL }} in your browser, can be divided into three main sections:
+The main view, which is the one displayed when first opening the {{ en.DWL }} in your browser, can be divided into three main sections:

 1. The ***Top Menu*** gives you access to some {{ en.DWL }} functionalities and settings.
 1. The window depending on its function.